Albuquerque Pedestrian Accident Attorney

 In a collision between a vehicle and a pedestrian, the pedestrian always loses.
 It is up to drivers to always pay attention to the road, obey traffic laws, and yield the right-of-way to pedestrians when necessary to protect their safety.
 Unfortunately, thousands of negligent and reckless drivers endanger the lives of pedestrians every day.

-If you or a family member has suffered an injury in a pedestrian accident in Albuquerque, contact our accident lawyers at the Fine Law Firm to discuss your case against a negligent driver and/or another party in New Mexico.
+If you or a family member has suffered an injury in a pedestrian accident, contact our Albuquerque pedestrian accident lawyers at the Fine Law Firm to discuss your case against a negligent driver and/or another party in New Mexico.
 We want to help you achieve fair results for your insurance claim or personal injury lawsuit.
 Call today.

 Why Choose Us?